DylanL0ng/yelp-camp/README.md

 ## Acknowledgments

 * This was built as a project for a course I used when I started out in coding and I found it on my pc and thought I might share it
+* MongoDB and Bootstrap4 was also used in making this.